 Baroque Pathways (July 13 – October 6, 2019)

 From 13 July to 6 October 2019, the Barberini Museum is showing the exhibition Baroque Pathways: The National Galleries Barberini Corsini in Rome.
-54 masterpieces from the collections of the Palazzi Barberini and Corsini are on display in Potsdam, including one of Caravaggio's most important works, his 1589/99 painting Narcissus.
+56 masterpieces from the collections of the Palazzo Barberini and Galleria Corsini are on display in Potsdam, including one of Caravaggio's early works, his 1597–99 painting Narcissus.

-Palazzo Barberini houses one of the most important collections of Roman Baroque painting.
-Together with Palazzo Corsini, it now houses the Italian National Gallery.
-Wege des Barock shows for the first time a representative selection of this painting in an exhibition.
-It traces the history of Roman Baroque painting, inspired by Michelangelo Merisi da Caravaggio, and traces developments north of the Alps as well as in Naples with its radiance to Europe.
-This European dimension is also addressed with the reception in Germany and the collecting activity of Frederick II, who acquired works by Artemisia Gentileschi, Guido Reni and Luca Giordano for the New Palace in Potsdam, is included as a highlight.
+The Palazzo Barberini in Rome holds one of the most important collections of Roman Baroque painting.
+Along with the Palazzo Corsini, it houses the Gallerie Nazionali, the Roman National Gallery of Antique Art.
+Baroque Pathways shows – for the first time in an exhibition – a representative selection of paintings from this period.
+It reconstructs the genesis of Roman Baroque painting inspired by Michelangelo Merisi da Caravaggio and through its impact on the rest of Europe, traces developments north of the Alps as well as in Naples.
+This European dimension is visualized by the reception in Germany, and highlighted by the avid collecting activities of Frederick II in particular, who, in his quest to decorate the Neues Palais in Potsdam, accumulated works by Artemisia Gentileschi, Guido Reni or Luca Giordano.

-Since the opening of the Museum Barberini in Potsdam in January 2017, it has been the wish to realize a joint project with the Palazzo Barberini in Rome.
-The Museum Barberini was named after the Palais Barberini, which Frederick the Great had built in the seventies of the 18th century on the Old Market Square in Potsdam.
-Destroyed in the Second World War, it was rebuilt by the Hasso Plattner Foundation between 2013 and 2016 as a modern museum building.
-The Prussian King Frederick the Great had wished for an Italian piazza for Potsdam and was inspired by a copper engraving by Piranesi, which shows the Palazzo Barberini in Rome.
-Friedrich thus established a relationship with the family seat of the Barberini and - quite ironically - with the most important art pope of the Baroque period.
+Since the Museum Barberini in Potsdam opened in January 2017, there has been a desire to realize a joint project with the Palazzo Barberini in Rome.
+The Museum Barberini was named after the Palais Barberini which Frederick the Great had erected on the Alter Markt in Potsdam in the 1770s.
+Destroyed in the Second World, it was rebuilt in 2013–2016 by the Hasso Plattner Stiftung as a modern museum structure.
+The Prussian king, inspired by a copper engraving by Giovanni Battista Piranesi that portrayed the Palazzo Barberini in Rome, wanted an Italian piazza for Potsdam.
+Thus, Frederick II established a relationship with the family seat of the Barberini family and – quite ironically – with the most important “art pope” of the Baroque era.

 April 11, 2019 | Press Release